Mastering the Art of Applying Car Decals and Graphics: Tips for a Flawless, Professional Finish

 - Press down on this part of the decal against the vehicle, smoothing it out.

-- Use a squeegee or an item like a credit card to smooth out any bubbles that may have formed under the decal.
+- Use a squeegee or an item like a old loyalty card to smooth out any bubbles that may have formed under the decal.

 - Slowly continue peeling off the remaining backing paper and apply pressure evenly across the entire surface of the decal onto your car.